pontusakervall/first_app/README.md

-# first_app
+# Ruby on Rails tutorial: first application

-Ruby on Rails tutorial
+This is the first application for the tutorial